 - The Media Application Provider may nominate an alternative domain name to be advertised to the Media Client in the Service Access Information by setting the ContributionConfiguration.domainNameAlias property when (and only when) creating the Content Publishing Configuration resource.
 If valid, the value of this property shall then appear in the ContributionConfiguration.baseURL assigned by the Media AF instead of ContributionConfiguration.canonicalDomainName.
 The Media Application Provider shall ensure that this domain name alias resolves to the canonical domain name of the Media AS notified by the Media AF in its response by means of suitable DNS configuration.

+When the push-based content egest is from a downstream Media AS to an upstream Media AS at reference point M10, the following applies in addition:

+- The upstream Media AS Content Publishing Configuration shall be provisioned first.
+It may use either the push-based content egest method, i.e., EgestConfiguration.mode is set to PUSH, or the pull-based content egest method, i.e., EgestConfiguration.mode is set to PULL.

+- The ContributionConfiguration.mode for the contribution configuration defined in the upstream Media AS Content Publishing Configuration that is intended to ingest content from the downstream Media AS shall be set to PUSH.

+- The downstream Media AS Content Publishing Configuration shall be provisioned after the upstream Media AS using the push-based content egress method, i.e., EgestConfiguration.mode is set to PUSH.

+- The EgestConfiguration.baseURL property shall be set by the Media Application Provider in the request message body to be the same value as the ContributionConfiguration.baseURL of the contribution configuration of the upstream Media AS Content Publishing Configuration intended to ingest content from the downstream Media AS..

+When pull-based content egest from a downstream Media AS to an upstream Media AS at reference point M10, the following applies in addition:

+- The downstream Media AS Content Publishing Configuration shall be provisioned first using the pull-based content egress method, i.e., the EgestConfiguration.mode property shall be set to PULL.

+- The upstream Media AS Content Publishing Configuration shall be provisioned after the downstream Media AS.
+It shall use the pull-based content egest method, i.e., the EgestConfiguration.mode attribute is set to PULL, and it shall contain at least one contribution configuration intended to serve the downstream Media AS at reference point M10.
+This contribution configuration shall use the pull-based content contribution method, i.e., the ContributionConfiguration.mode shall be set to PULL.

+- The ContentConfiguration.baseURL property of the upstream Media AS Content Publishing Configuration for the contribution configuration intended to ingest content from the downstream Media AS shall be set by the Media Application Provider to be the EgestConfiguration.baseURL of the downstream Media AS Content Publishing Configuration that was nominated by the Media AF and returned in the response message body when the downstream Media AS Content Publishing Configuration was provisioned.

 If the operation is successful, the Media AF shall return a 201 (Created) HTTP response message and the request URL shall be returned as the value of the Location HTTP header field.
 The response message body shall be a representation of the current state of the Content Publishing Configuration resource (see clause 8.9.3.1), including any properties assigned by the Media AF.

 If any resources referenced by the supplied Content Publishing Configuration resource representation are invalid, the create operation shall fail with an HTTP response status code of 400 (Bad Request) and an error message body per clause 7.1.7.
 In this case, the Content Publishing Configuration resource shall remain in an uncreated state in the Media AF.